This is my mum’s signature dish, prepared with a generous amount of love and devotion - and it always turned out absolutely delicious!

-Plain yoghurt 1/2cup
+1/2 Cup Plain yoghurt

-Knor chicken 1cube
+1 cube Knor chicken cube

 How to make:

-Marinate
+Marinate the chicken

-- Wash the rice until water runs clear, drain, then keep aside for 20 mins.
-This will allow the rice to stretch during cooking.
+- Soak in water for 20 - 30 mins.
+This will allow the rice to stretch and fluff up while cooking

 Fry

-- Add grated ginger and garlic or the paste of it
+- Add ginger garlic paste

-- Add the onion slices and slightly brown them.
-Drop a handful of curry leaves
+- Add the onion slices

 Add chicken